 It was always going to be difficult coming up with a top ten, there are so many great names and marques to choose from.
 It should have been no surprise that Jim Clark featured so highly on both our lists, especially considering how many career highlights he had before his untimely death.

 In 1965, after some unsuccessful attempts and unlucky mechanical failures he won the Indy 500 and The F1 World Title at the hands of a Lotus 38.
 He is the only driver to ever win the double in the same year.
 He also won three titles in the Tasman F1 series, run for older cars whilst challenging for F1 honours – a record for the series.
-Can you imagine today’s F1 faggotts competing in two series in the same year and winning both of them?
+Can you imagine today’s F1 drivers competing in two series in the same year and winning both of them?

 He would have won the RAC Rally of Great Britain had it not been for a crash near to the end.
 Clark was able to adapt to any car he drove with ease and mastery.

 He was a gentleman, a racing driver of unparalleled talent and gave us some of the most memorable motor racing moments of all time.
 Who can fails to marvel at the footage of him four wheel drifting his Cortina with one arm hanging out of the window?
 Genius.